bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 The pipes (effects) can also optionally have specific features that they require in order to function, so they must be provided by the program.
 These constitute the effect's environment (the type **R**).
 You can think of these as smart electronic chips that are required by the individual pipe to actually do what it is supposed to.
 This pipe architecture doesn't do anything until data starts flowing through it.
 That is until we "run" it with the "effects engine".

-So there you have it.
 In a nutshell this is what a `ZIO[R, E, A]` is about.
 Of course, I'm over-simplifying things, there is a lot more depth packed into this apparently basic construct.

 But this blog is not meant to be a ZIO tutorial, so let's talk about some practical experience with it :)

 ### The application

 Fairly recently I got to work on a relatively simple component, that was meant to handle a message processing pipeline that I could sum up this way:
-_Consume a JSON message from AWS Kinesis ~~> Parse the JSON and extract an S3 location ~~> Fetch the S3 object from that location ~~> POST the object to an HTTP server and read the result_
+_Consume a JSON message from AWS Kinesis ~~> Parse the JSON and extract an S3 location ~~> Fetch the S3 object from that location ~~> POST the object to an HTTP server and read the result_.
 Nothing fancy here.

 The component does need to handle a fairly high and sustained rate of processed messages per second (in the thousands).